 Lack of moisture is a common cause of a pill getting stuck in the throat.
 This may be especially true for pills that a person must take first thing in the morning.
 Some pill coatings or capsules may also be more likely to become stuck.

-People with disorders that affect the throat, such as difficulty swallowing or painful swallowing, may also be more likely to have trouble swallowing pills.
+People with disorders that affect the throat, such as

 Getting a pill caught in the throat can be irritating and alarming.
-Most of the time, the pill is not stuck in the airways, but in the esophagus on the way down to the stomach.
+Most of the time, the pill is not stuck in the airway, but in the esophagus on the way down to the stomach.